jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ## Enabling the GNMI Interface

 The gNMI API has 2 mode of operating: secure and insecure.
-For production use insecure mode is **NOT RECOMMENDED** however for testing and validation in the lab and while learning about this API we can use insecure mode.

-To enable the gNMI insecure mode the following CLI is used.
-Insecure mode allows connections directly to the IP address of the device, however secure mode uses the DNS name of the device that is encoded into the SSL certificates.
+Insecure mode can be used for initial bootstrapping of the secure server - the self signed certificate can be used to install the correct certificates in a day0 workflow.
+While it is simple to enable the insecure server, this lab will focus on the secure mode as this is what is recommended for use in production envrionments.

 In the lab environment's Ubuntu server the /etc/hosts file is used to create the local DNS resolution for the lab machine, including the c9300 which is mapped to 10.1.1.5.
-Open the MobaXterm icon on the Jumphost desktop and execute the following command.
+This way the DNS name can be used to connect to the device which allows the TLS certificte's CN field (Common Name) to match.
+The CN for the TLS certificate is generated with the gen_certs.sh script using the hostname c9300

 ![](imgs/etc_hosts.png)

 #### gNMI - Insecure server
-To enable the gNMI insecure server connect to the C9300 using MobaXterm and send the following CLI commands:
+To enable the gNMI insecure server for day0 bootstrapping, connect to the C9300 using MobaXterm and send the following CLI commands.
+It is not necessary to enable insecure mode for this lab as it is not used, and instead refer to the secure server section.

 ```
 configure terminal